Electa-Git/Z-tool/README.md

    * Numpy (already included in most python packages such as Anaconda)
    * Matplotlib (idem)
    * [PSCAD automation library]([url](https://www.pscad.com/webhelp-v5-al/index.html))

+   Check the example [here](Examples) for more information on how to install the previous.

 2. PSCAD v5 or higher